 Visiting Professor/Fellow: Center for 17th- and 18-Century Studies, UCLA (2012-2013); Department of Audio-Visual Communication, Carlos III (Madrid) (2014-15, 2016-2017); St Catherine's College, University of Oxford (2015-2016)

-Peer Reviewer: Arbor; Arizona Journal of Hispanic Cultural Studies; Bulletin of Hispanic Studies; Bulletin of Spanish Studies; Comparative Critical Studies; Contemporary Theatre Review; Forum for Modern Language Studies; Hispania; Hispanic Research Journal; International Journal of Iberian Studies; Journal of European Popular Culture; Journal of Romance Studies; Journal of Spanish Cultural Studies; Letras Peninsulares; New Cinemas; Perspectives: Studies in Translation Theory and Practice; Revista Canadiense de Estudios Hispánicos; Revista de Estudios Hispánicos; The Translator and Interpreter Trainer.
+Peer Reviewer: Arbor; Arizona Journal of Hispanic Cultural Studies; Bulletin of the Cervantes Society of America; Bulletin of Hispanic Studies; Bulletin of Spanish Studies; Comparative Critical Studies; Contemporary Theatre Review; Forum for Modern Language Studies; Hispania; Hispanic Research Journal; International Journal of Iberian Studies; Journal of European Popular Culture; Journal of Romance Studies; Journal of Spanish Cultural Studies; Letras Peninsulares; New Cinemas; Perspectives: Studies in Translation Theory and Practice; Revista Canadiense de Estudios Hispánicos; Revista de Estudios Hispánicos; Studies in Spanish and Latin American Cinemas; The Translator and Interpreter Trainer.

 Programming Advisor: Leeds International Film Festival; Birds Eye View Film Festival (BFI)